javatlacati/swiplwebtut/webspanish.md

             ... more totally unreadable javascript ... ]).
 ----

-+hand_drawn_box+ takes termerized HTML as it's first argument.
++hand_drawn_box+ takes termerized HTML as it's primer argumento.
 Remember that it's a DCG, so there are two additional arguments for the difference list, hance the two ? arguments.

 Besides fixing the module issue, the pceEmacs editor will now properly syntax color the argument.